 “If Renata brings to Diane what she brought to me

 under the bleachers years ago, then Diane’s

-going to be the happi
+going to be the happiest husband in town!

 Jack Phillips Lowe